The English for Speakers of Other Languages (ESL) Test is designed to measure the English skills of non-native English speakers.

 Who must take the ESL Test?

-If you are required to take the ESL Test, you will receive a letter in the mail.
+If your first language is not English and you have attended elementary and high school in a country outside of the United States, you may be required to take the ESL test.
 Your score on the ESL Test will be used to either place you into one of the ESL levels or out of the program altogether.

 When can I take the ESL Test?

 You do not need an appointment to take the ESL Test.
 You may test during the Center’s open hours.
-The ESL Test takes approximately 2 hours to complete.
+The ESL Test takes approximately two (2) hours to complete.
 You must bring a photo ID in order to test.

 When will I get my ESL Test score/placement?